astronomer/docs/astro/cloud-ide/deploy-project.md

 On the first GitHub commit of your project, the Astro Cloud IDE automatically pushes a Github action named `astro_deploy.yaml` to your repository that includes steps for deploying to Astro.
 You can then configure your GitHub repository to push your Astro Cloud IDE project to a Deployment when you commit to specific branches.

-You can commit changes from the Astro Cloud IDE to your GitHub repository without configuring a destination Deployment in GitHub.
-However, if you don't configure any destination Deployments, `astro_deploy.yaml` fails and you can't deploy your changes to Astro.
+You can commit changes from the Astro Cloud IDE to your GitHub repository without configuring destination Deployments in GitHub.
+However, if you don't configure any destination Deployment, `astro_deploy.yaml` fails and your changes aren't deployed to Astro.

 :::caution